ThCrombie/ProjectRetake/README.md

 CUSTOM FEATURE: - Custom designed feature unique to your project  (which has not already been outlined in this spec).

-	o randomise the responses - simply random pick 3 TTS replies, different wording etc o same as above, but for user input?  (what is the time / what time is it / how late is it / etc)
+	o randomise the responses - WORKING (for telling the time only) o same as above, but for user input?
+WORKING (for telling the time only)